dirk-w85/teDOT/Readme.md

 # teDOT - Visualize your PoV Setup

 ## Intro
-I´m lazy and didn´t want to do PoV Setup drawings in PowerPoint.
+I´m lazy and don´t want to do PoV Setup drawings in PowerPoint.

 ## Problem this solves
-- Quick creation of drawing in Mermaid Code (can be used in a variety of Tool)
+- Quick creation of Mermaid Code (can be used in a variety of Tools)
-- Display major Test and Alert Settings
+- Display Cloud&Enterprise Agent Tests and Alert Rules
-- Helps to indentify Configuration Inconsitency
+- Helps to indentify Configuration inconsitency

 ## Usage